pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 ## Research for me

-I tend to use ChatGPT for this but only habit not proclaiming some accuracy.
-I not-very-fondly remember days sweating over the docs or blog posts trying to figure out some strange behaviour.
-Or, even worse, searching your problem and finding a single hit... a stack overflow question... with no answers... that you asked and have no memory of.
+I tend to use ChatGPT for this but only out of habit.
+I not-very-fondly remember days of sweating over documentation and blog posts while trying to figure out something.

+Or, even worse, searching for your problem and finding a single hit...

+a stack overflow question...

+with no answers...

+from years ago...

+that you asked and have no memory of

+🫠

 Now, I can delegate that to the LLM.
 It does that groundwork, responds to follow-ups. ~~Can't~~ Doesn't care when I ask silly questions.

 I can do something else with my time while the legwork is being done.

 ### Warning?